 Collins used this equation: Core Values + Purpose = Core Ideology.
 The Brand Insight spin: Core Values + Purpose = the foundation of your branding efforts.
 Core Ideology is another way to say Core Brand Values.

 If you’re launching a new brand or reevaluating an existing one, start with that equation.
-Dig below the surface, identify those core brand values, and ask yourself this fundamental question: “What business are we really in?”
+Dig below the surface, identify those core brand values, and ask yourself these fundamental questions: “What business are we really in?
+Why are we doing this?
+What do we fundamentally believe in?”

 And the great brands from wannabes.